abemscac/pies-doc/docs/react/optimization-functions.md

 :::

+TODO: tell users not to update any variable in `useMemo()` because...

 ## `useCallback()`

 `useCallback()` is a built-in hook that is used to **memoize a function**.
 Similar to `useEffect()`, `useCallback()` takes a **callback function** and a **dependency array** as arguments.
 A simple interface for `useCallback()` would look like this: